cbsither/kl_snp_filtering/README.md

 - `fasta_dir`: Directory containing FASTA files.
 - `reference_csv`: CSV file with labcodes and prediction y values.
 - `output_file`: Path where the output CSV file will be saved.
+- `fasta_code`: Link column containing the name of the fasta sequence in the .fasta files
 - `target`: Target column in the reference CSV file.

+### Reference CSV Layout

+The reference CSV should contain at minimum the following:

+A 'fasta_code' column:
+  -This column is verbatim the name of the fasta sequence in the .fasta files

+A 'target' column:
+  -This column contains 1 (target) and 0 (non-target) labels identifying whether the fasta sequence is your target or non-target

 ### Example
 ```bash